-- Check that the power/activity indicators are lit on the LOCAL and REMOTE modules - if they are not, then there is a power problem.
-The LOCAL module gains its power either from the computer's keyboard socket or by using an optional power supply. - When keys are pressed or the mouse is moved, check that the indicators flicker if they do not respond then there could be a twisted pair link problem or a problem with one of the modules. - Check that the Category 5 (or higher) cable is wired correctly as per the diagram in the 'Skew adjustment' section in the 'Special Configuration' chapter. - If possible, try using an alternative twisted pair connection between the modules. - If the sharpness control is set too high, the monitor may not be able to display a picture.
+Check that the power/activity indicators are lit on the LOCAL and REMOTE modules - if they are not, then there is a power problem.
+The ACU5122A LOCAL module gains its power either from the computer's keyboard socket or by using an optional power adapter.
+The ACU5142A LOCAL module requires power from its supplied power adapter.

+When keys are pressed or the mouse is moved, check that the indicators flicker - if they do not respond then there could be a twisted pair link problem or a problem with one of the modules.

+- Check that multiple link cables are correctly connected only between the corresponding ports on the LOCAL and REMOTE modules and do not cross over to other ports. - Check that each link cable is wired correctly as per the diagram in the 'Skew adjustment' section in the 'Special Configuration' chapter. - If possible, try using an alternative twisted pair link connection between the modules.
+Ensure that all of the link cables are of the same length and have the same twist characteristics it is not possible to adjust only one video channel, they are all adjusted together.

+- If the sharpness control is set too high, the monitor may not be able to display a picture.
 Try reinstating the factory default sharpness settings.
 Please refer to the 'Image controls sharpness and brightness' section in the 'Special Configuration' chapter. - Temporarily disconnect the video link to the LOCAL module, connect a monitor directly to the computer video port and check for a correct video image output.